Royals arrive at Balmoral Castle as Queen Elizabeth II dies

 Prince Harry, who was due to appear at a charity awards ceremony in London later Thursday, canceled that appearance and was making his way to Scotland separately.

 Meanwhile, crowds of people began to gather outside Buckingham Palace in London.
-More than 100 people, many holding umbrellas amid sometimes heavy downpours, have congregated on stone steps outside the royal residence, and dozens more were standing beside the gates, with many people peering through them.
+Hundreds of people, many holding umbrellas amid sometimes heavy downpours, have congregated on stone steps outside the royal residence, and dozens more were standing beside the gates, with many people peering through them.
 A rainbow could be seen in the sky.

 "The Queen died peacefully at Balmoral this afternoon.
 The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow," the palace said in a statement.